ranfysvalle02/blog-drafts/llm-agg.md

   """
   return duck_duck_go.run(query)
 ```

-You can implement your Search Tool with your Search API of choice - it does not have to be DuckDuckGo.
-I chose DuckDuckGo for this example because it:
+DuckDuckGo was chosen for this example because it:

 - **Requires NO API KEY**
 - Easy to use